Joshua Opolko

 Performance on Meta Quest browser

 Swap the box geometry for GLTFLoader to load exports from SketchUp, Revit, or ArchiCAD.
 The web-ifc-three library adds native IFC loading.
-The WebXR session, VRButton, and teleport locomotion code in this demo is geometry-agnostic: add your floor geometry to the raycaster walkable array and the teleport works immediately.
+The sun study code is geometry-agnostic: the setSunTime() function works against any scene once the shadow-casting light and its target are placed correctly.
 See the architectural visualization guide for the full pipeline from BIM software to browser-based WebXR review session.

 Frequently asked questions